Reclaiming Empathy Through Design

 How can designers develop a genuine way to utilize empathy by analyzing both altruistic and manipulative uses of empathy in the design field?

-This thesis will analyze the two extreme motives of using empathy in design: altruistic motives and consumerist motives.
+This thesis will analyze the two powerful motives of using empathy in design: altruistic and consumerist motives.
 Through the investigation of written articles and analysis of empathic design work, the thesis will suggest using transparency and honesty as part of the design process will help designers reclaim empathy through their practice.